Random-Coder-Dude/Obsidian-Vault/Main.md

 # 🎓 Academic Research Hub

 >[!quote] Quote
-	> He who is taught to live upon little owes more to his father's wisdom than he who has a great deal left him does to his father's care.
+	> Productivity is never an accident.
+It is always the result of a commitment to excellence, intelligent planning, and focused effort.
-> &mdash; <cite>William C. Menninger</cite>✍️
+> &mdash; <cite>Paul J. Meyer</cite>✍️
 ---
 # Hop In!
 ``` dataview